Skip to main content

 PALM scheme data is also available on data.gov.au, the central source of Australian open government data.

-Data is published monthly, usually in the last week of each month.
-Publishing dates may change due to the impact of public holidays or short months.
+Data is published monthly, usually in the first or second week of each month.
+This timeframe can vary, usually due to the impact of public holidays or short months.
+The expected publishing date may also change for a range of reasons including lags in receiving data, or unanticipated resourcing pressures.

 Expected publishing dates: